Margate old town

 And all that regeneration equals delights just waiting to be enjoyed.
 From the acclaimed Turner Contemporary gallery, and the glorious sweep of Margate Main Sands, Margate Old Town is just a short stroll along King, Duke or Market streets.

 Its cobbled lanes are full of bijou galleries, crammed with creativity - sometimes showcasing pieces artists have perfected in workshops right alongside.
 All around, multi-coloured shop fronts form a celebration of independent traders.
-Here you can browse for almost anything: vintage fashion threads; cult clothing; deli delights; one-off artworks; artisan jewellery; comic books; cupcakes; fishing tackle and retro furnishings.
+Here you can browse for almost anything: vintage fashion threads; cult clothing; one-off artworks; artisan jewellery; comic books; cupcakes and retro furnishings.

 Explore Margate Old Town's kooky cafe culture.
 Shabby-chic eateries meet boho hangouts, plus restaurants offering high-class culinary creations - the award-winning Ambrette is Michelin-rated for transforming the pick of Kent produce into modern Indian cuisine.

 There's always something happening in Margate Old Town.
-Events include the annual Margate Jazz Festival, which brings world-class performers and a feast of free music to the quarter each June.
+Events include the annual Margate Jazz Festival, which brings world-class performers and a feast of free music to the quarter each September.
 Look out too for the rolling programme of shows and open-studios staged by the Old Town's resident artists.
-And on summer Sundays Margate Bazaar brings a vibrant, open-air market to the pavements of Market Place.
 Yet this funky, modern vibe is always sensitively framed by Margate's rich past, explore that at Margate Museum; a gem of a heritage space where eclectic exhibitions ranged from Turner in Margate and Georgian Christmases, to mods and rockers and beachcombing finds

 Discover Margate Old Town - it's just waiting to be explored.